-No corporation, partnership or individual will be issued allowed to apply for a beer/liquor license until a Special Use Permit has been applied for, if required, for the premises.
-This would allow for the Community and Economic Development Department to review and determine whether or not the applicant must apply for and receive approval of a Special Use Permit pursuant to the current Zoning Code.address the standards required for issuing such a Special Use Permit:
+No corporation, partnership or individual will be issued a beer/liquor license until a Special Use Permit has been applied for, if required, for the premises.
+This would allow for the Community and Economic Development Department to review and determine whether or not the applicant must apply for and receive approval of a Special Use Permit pursuant to the current Zoning Code.